-Our Black Chai Tea (Masala Chai) is an exotic blend of aromatic Indian spices and the finest Ceylon tea available.
+Our Black Chai Tea (Masala Chai) is an exotic blend of aromatic Indian spices and the finest black tea available.
 Our traditional blend of aromatic spices supports digestion, improves circulation and is naturally rich in antioxidants.

 What is in our traditional masala chai tea recipe?

 All ingredients are 100% certified organic.

 The stimulating black tea is complemented with powerful cardamom pods and supplemented by other Indian spices such as cinnamon and clove.
 The black peppercorns and the ginger add some heat to the organic blend.

 All in all it is an uplifting blend with a full taste and warming notes.

 To brew the organic black chai as a normal tea: